fengalin/media-toc/README.md

 1. Open a media with a table of contents, define the chapters as explained in [this how-to](#how-to-create-the-toc) or open a media for which you already defined a table of contents (see [this how-to](#how-to-save-the-toc)).
-2. Switch to the Export perspective using selector on the left side of the header bar.
+2. Switch to the Export perspective using the selector on the left side of the header bar.
 3. Select `Matroska Container`.
 4. Click on `Export`.
 When the export is complete, a new file with the same name as your media and ending with `.toc.mkv` will be created in the media's folder.

 ## Split the audio stream into one file per chapter

-Currently, `media-toc` can only export the first audio stream.

 1. Open a media with a table of contents, define the chapters as explained in [this how-to](#how-to-create-the-toc) or open a media for which you already defined a table of contents (see [this how-to](#how-to-save-the-toc)).
+2. Switch to the Streams perspective using the selector on the left side of the header bar.
+3. Select the audio stream to split.
-2. Switch to the Split perspective using selector on the left side of the header bar.
+4. Switch to the Split perspective using the selector on the left side of the header bar.
-3. Select to desired output format: `flac`, `wave`, `opus`, `vorbis` or `mp3`.
+5. Select to desired output format: `flac`, `wave`, `opus`, `vorbis` or `mp3`.
-4. Click on `Split`.
+6. Click on `Split`.
 When the split is complete, audio files will be created in the media's folder.
 The files are named after the artist, media title, chapter number and chapter title.

 ## Use `mkvmerge` to add the toc to an existing Matrsoka media